 “What’s the problem with meetings” and “processing internally or externally” reviewed the issues that make meetings ineffective.
 Here are 5 tips to run better meetings, that are more effective and get more from the introverts in your team.
 Virtually every team has one or two quieter members, engaging them more in the meeting often creates better results.

 - The way different people think.
 Introverts prefer to process their thoughts in more detail and quietly.
 Asking them to do otherwise is unlikely to get the most from them.

 During the meeting.

 Being “the boss” and the person running a meeting are different roles.
-If yo’re running the meeting your role s no longer to tell others what to think and do; you’re responsible for ensuring the meeting runs effectively.
+If you’re running the meeting your role is no longer to tell others what to think and do; you’re responsible for ensuring the meeting runs effectively.
 Control the time, pacing the meeting to meet the demands of the agenda, notice when conversations diverge from the topic and refocus the discussion.